fredp1edu/web-calendar_php/README.md

 *   Added a few lines so that if the event title exceeds one line in the calendar, it will be truncated and "..." added after.
 Using the PHP string length method works for now but isn't the best since it doesn't compensate for proportionally spaced fonts.
 I can either make the event title a monospaced font (which I don't want to do), or (better) see if HTML/CSS can handle this issue better than PHP.
 *   Added select boxes for event type, reminder, event start and end times.
 All boxes update during editing process.
 Notes:
 *   There's some presentation issue with the formatting of day boxes that are not calendar dates.
-While view source code shows the right coding, the DOM is actually doing something different.
-Have to check CSS and how calendar is built.
+While viewing the source code shows the right coding, the DOM is actually doing something different.
+The coding in buildCalendar is very.... interesting.
+It works, but I keep thinking of another approach: a 2-dimension array 7x4 grid that uses a nested loop to traverse each cell.
+Will work on that later.
 *   SPECIAL NOTE: THIS APP CURRENTLY HAS NO VALIDATION OF INPUTS -- So it is still possible to input an invalid date or an end time  that is earlier than the start time.
 An invalid date may freeze stuff up right now.
 I will be adding front-end and back-end validation shortly.

 *   Online now. to log in:  caltester fpProj2017!